 Take the time to make sure you are comfortable from the moment you set off on your trip.
-The smallest irritant in the beginning can turn into raging pain hours later.
+The smallest irritant in the beginning of your trip can turn into raging pain hours later.

 - Read more: Different Types of Pillows